shawnweisfeld/RockPaperScissorsBoom/challenges/RunOnAzure.md

 ## Success criteria

 1. In Azure Cloud Shell, make sure `az webapp list` and `az acr list` are showing your Azure services properly.
+   1. Where is stored your connection string?
+Have you leveraged `az webapp config connection-string`, you should have!
 1. In your web browser, navigate to the app and play a game, make sure it's working without any error.
 1. In GitHub, make sure you documented the different commands you have used to provision your infrastructure.
 It could be in a `.md` file or in `.sh` file.
 You will complete this script as you are moving forward with the further challenges.
   1. Be sure you don't commit any secrets/passwords into a public GitHub repo.